-The AV-Link-E accessory is not powered by the AV-30-E internal battery.
-Wi-Fi traffic data provided to the MFD mode will be unavailable during a power loss.
+The AV-Link-E, AV-APA, AV-HSI, and Transponder are not powered by the AV-30-E internal battery.
+Wi-Fi traffic data provided to the MFD mode, autopilot interface, and transponder functions will be unavailable during a power loss.